analyticalmindsltd/smote_variants/docs/gallery.rst

 Gallery
 ********

-In this page we demonstrate the output of various oversampling                     and noise removal techniques, using default parameters.
+In this page, we demonstrate the output of various oversampling                     and noise removal techniques, using default parameters.

-For binary oversampling and noise removal, the figures can be reproduced by the ``ballpark_sample`` function using                     a built-in or user definied dataset:
+For binary oversampling and nosie removal, an artificial database was used, available in the ``utils` directory of the github repository.

-.. autofunction:: smote_variants.ballpark_sample

 For multiclass oversampling we have used the 'wine' dataset from                     ``sklearn.datasets``, which has 3 classes and many features, out                     which the first two coordinates have been used for visualization.